SD-13/k8s-contributor-site/content/en/blog/2023/sig-network-spotlight.md

 [kong]:https://konghq.com/
 [gwapi]:https://gateway-api.sigs.k8s.io/

 **Sujay**: I have to say, that was a really interesting journey!
-Now let's talk a bit more about sig-network.
-Since we know that SIG Network covers a lot of grounds, so could you please highlight its scope and current focus areas?
+Now let's talk a bit more about SIG Network.
+Since we know that it covers a lot of grounds, so could you please highlight its scope and current focus areas?

 **Shane**: For those who may be uninitiated: SIG Network is responsible for the components, interfaces, and APIs which expose networking capabilities to Kubernetes users